iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

 - `-v`, `--verbose` - displays detailed tracing information.

-## Avialable settings for all remotes
+## Available settings for all remotes

-The following options are avialable for all remotes:
+The following options are available for all remote types:

-- `verify` - upon downloading cache files (`dvc pull`, `dvc fetch`) DVC will recalculate downloaded file checksum to make sure that it is not corrupted or modified during download.
-It may slow down mentioned commands.
+- `verify` - upon downloading cache files (`dvc pull`, `dvc fetch`) DVC will recalculate downloaded file checksums to make sure that these are not corrupted or modified during download.
+It may slow down the aforementioned commands.

   ```dvc
   $ dvc remote modify myremote verify true